St Pancras railway station: International services

+The following services stops at this station:

+Passengers must clear passport control before boarding.
+In the past, leisure-oriented trains ran to the French Alps during the skiing season, but this is no longer operational and passengers need to change trains in Lille instead.

 Creative arts

 There are several works of art on public display at St Pancras.
 A 9 m high 20 t bronze statue titled The Meeting Place stands at the south end of the upper level beneath the station clock.
 It was designed by the British artist Paul Day to evoke the romance of travel through the depiction of a couple locked in an amorous embrace.
 Controversy was caused by Day's 2008 addition of a bronze relief frieze around the plinth, depicting a commuter falling into the path of an Underground train driven by the Grim Reaper.
 Day revised the frieze before the final version was installed.
+Above this, there is a board suspended from the ceiling entitled "I want my time with you", designed by Tracey Emin.

 On the upper level, above the Arcade concourse, stands a bronze statue of John Betjeman, depicted gazing in apparent wonder at the Barlow roof.
-A work of the British sculptor Martin Jennings, the statue commemorates Betjeman's successful campaign to save the station from demolition in the 1960s.
-The -high statue stands on a flat disc of Cumbrian slate inscribed with lines from Betjeman's poem Cornish Cliffs:
+A work of the British sculptor Martin Jennings, the statue commemorates Betjeman's part in a successful campaign to save the station from demolition in the 1960s.

-There are a number of upright pianos in the main St Pancras concourse that are available for anyone to play.
+There are a number of upright piano in the main St Pancras concourse that are available for anyone to play.
 In 2016, Elton John gave an impromptu performance here on a piano he subsequently donated to the station as a gift.

 Hotel

-In 1865 the Midland Railway Company held a competition for architects to design a hotel to front the station.
+In 1865, the Midland Railway Company held a competition for architects to design a hotel to front the station.
 George Gilbert Scott was persuaded to enter by his friend, Midland director Joseph Lewis, and completed the winning design at home while attending to his son who had fallen ill.
 Though plans were complete by the end of the year, financial pressure meant construction had to be delayed.
 Work eventually started in 1868 and the main section of the Midland Grand Hotel opened on 5 May 1873, with the west wing following three years later.
 The building is primarily brick, but polychromatic, in a style derived from the Italian gothic, and with numerous other architectural influences.
 Gilbert Scott reused many of the design details from his earlier work at Kelham Hall designed in 1857 and completed in 1863, but on a much grander scale for St Pancras.

 The hotel closed in 1935 and was turned into St Pancras Chambers, a group of offices, with ownership retained by the London, Midland and Scottish Railway (which was created when the Midland amalgamated with other railways).
 In the late 1980s, British Rail sold off and vacated the premises.